 Mean Sea Level Pressure: For MSLP (Fig. 1), a propagation of the error (RMSE) with forecast time is evident for all seasons.
-Larger errors were calculated for the winter period (1-3 mb) and smaller errors for the summer (1-1.5 mb).
+Larger errors were calculated for the winter and fall periods and smaller errors for the summer.

 2m Temperature: A clear diurnal cycle of the Bias values is a characteristic of all seasons (Fig. 1).
-The model underpredicts the temperature values in all seasons to up to 1.5°C. The error values reach up to 3.0 °C during midday hours, while the average error for the other periods is approximately 2.5 °C.
+The model underpredicts the temperature values in all seasons to up to 1.3°C. The error values reach up to 3.5 °C during winter, while the average error for the other periods is approximately 2.5 °C. The daily cycle (DC) of 2mT values indicates this underestimation of temperature that is more evident during summer at noon times from the scatter plot.